 The chronic illness community often expresses feeling lonely when loved ones refuse to support you despite knowing you need it.

 I hear every day how chronically ill people are made to feel small and lonely by those around them.
 Many people say that these unsupportive relationships make them feel like they’re doing something wrong when honest about their health condition.

 Do you have relationships in your life that make you feel like you are a burden?
 Perhaps others express feelings of anger towards you when you let them know how they can be of support to you?

-If so, these are the types of relationships that can contribute to you feeling more emotionally and physically unwell, because it increases your chances of facing loneliness.
+If so, these are just a few signs that you are feeling unsupported by the relationships in your life, making you feel more emotionally and physically unwell.
 These relationships make the days longer and harder than they need to be.

 And you don’t need that.
 You need to be around people that help you experience more good days and support you when the days are not so great.